ndv99/canonical-vite-react-template/README.md

 4. Install dependencies:
     `yarn`
 5. Run the dev server:
     `yarn dev`

+##### On GitHub

+1. Click "Use this template"
+2. Click "Create a new repository"
+3. Fill out the required details
+4. Clone your new repository
+5. Install dependencies:
+    `yarn`
+6. Run the dev server:
+    `yarn dev`

 And that's it, you should be ready to go.
 Just open a web browser, and your site should be running at `your-ip-address:8999`